dingusdev/dingusppc/zdocs/misc.md

 The Old World ROM is always 4 megabytes (MB).
 The first three MB are reserved for the 68k code, while the last MB is for the PowerPC boot-up code.

+# BMac

+The BMac is an ethernet controller.

+The max frame size is 0x5EE bytes.

+It resides on 0xF3011000, with Writing DMA on 0xF3008200 and Reading DMA on 0xF3008300.

+Swim3 is located at 0xF3015000.

 # Serial

 For serial, it replicates the functionality of a Zilog ESCC.
 There are two different ports - one located at 0xF3013000 for the printer, and the other at 0xF3013020 for the modem.